By Bernard Lunn

 Trade Sale acquirers know that the price will go up after a VC round.
 They might be happy with this if the VC round leads to growth and reduction in risk.
 Or they may want to avoid the risk of a competitor acquiring you.
 Series A investors understand that you may have this choice and that is why they will sometimes allow founders to do some personal de-risking by selling some shares into this round; it is in the investor’s interest for the founders to be ready to “shoot for the moon”.

 Entrepreneurs have to assess the choice between Series A and Exit based on age, motivation and the offers coming in.
-If you get to Gate # 2, you have choice.
+If you get to Gate 2, you have choice.

-Consumer ventures can exit for great multiples at Gate # 2 without revenue as deals like Instagram and WhatsApp show.
-However these deals are the exception that proves the rule.
-It only ends that way if you get massive growth in attention at a time when a big acquirer is facing massive disruption (think Facebook facing disruption from mobile and thus paying a big premium for both Instagram and WhatsApp).
+Media ventures can sometimes exit for great multiples at Gate 2 without any revenue, as deals like Instagram and WhatsApp show.
+However, it only ends that way if you get massive growth in attention at a time when a big acquirer is facing massive disruption – think of Facebook facing disruption from mobile and thus paying a big premium for both Instagram and WhatsApp.
 Fortunes are lost trying to emulate this when those rare stars are not aligned.
 For most ventures, you need to get to Gate 3 and make it work as a business.

-Gate #3: Make it work as a business.
+Gate 3: Make it work as a business

-In Gate # 2 you got Product Market Fit in a tiny market.
+In Gate 2, you got Product Market Fit in a tiny market.
 You cannot build a business in that tiny market.
-It is just a stepping stone to a real market that that you go for in Gate # 3.
+It is just a stepping stone to a real market that that you go for in Gate 3.

 This is the “make it work as a business” phase.
-This is the point where you will need the skills and techniques that I describe in Mindshare to Marketshare.
+This is the point where you will need the sales and marketing skills and techniques that I describe in Mindshare to Marketshare.
 You will need to scale your sales and marketing with replicable processes without losing the passion and creativity that got you to this Gate.

 This is another wrenching leadership pivot.
 During the PMF phase, you do things that don’t scale.
 You do whatever it takes to get customers including things that are totally uneconomical at scale.

-Gate #4: Expand and Dominate.
+Gate 4: Expand and Dominate.

-The “expand and dominate” Gate #4 is about pivoting back to that original founding conceptual clarity, of realizing the big picture potential.
+The “expand and dominate” Gate 4 is about pivoting back to that original founding conceptual clarity, of realizing the big picture potential.

-Entrepreneurs that make it through Gate # 2 get the opportunity to exit and that can be a good result if they have bootstrapped to that point.
-Entrepreneurs that make it through Gate # 3 get the opportunity to exit and that is a good result for founders, investors and management (this is when those stock options become life-changing).
-Gate # 4 is for Unicorns with fame as well as fortune (founder faces on the front page and on TV).
+Entrepreneurs that make it through Gate 2 get the opportunity to exit and that can be a good result if they have bootstrapped to that point.
+Entrepreneurs that make it through Gate 3 get the opportunity to exit and that is a good result for founders, investors and management; this is when those stock options become life-changing.
+Gate 4 is for a handful of companies that get fame as well as fortune (founder faces on the front page and on TV).
 This is a very small elite club.

 The changing game of Innovation Capital

-That conventional wisdom has been overturned today as we witness the failure of “professional managers” from big companies to drive the growth of start-ups.
+That conventional wisdom was overturned after the failure of “professional managers” from big companies to drive the growth of start-ups.
 When you look at the really great success stories, you see one highly charged entrepreneur who takes it all the way through these 4 Gates – think of Gates, Ellison, Page, Zuckerberg, Bezos, Jobs, Benioff, Kalanick, Chesky.
 Their ability to pivot and personally change at each of these Gates is the story of their success.
 It would be crazy to see these entrepreneurs in their founding days and envisage them as the CEO of a multi-billion $ publicly traded company.
 Yet some of them actually do that.